avulaankith/Android_Apps/README.md

 ## Dice Rolling App
-This is an app which roll the dice on clicking the button.
+This is an app that rolls the dice on clicking the button.